Dick Irvin Jr.

-Dick Irvin Jr. (or III), (born March 4, 1932) is a Canadian retired sports broadcaster and author.
+James Dickinson Irvin III (or Dick Irvin Jr.), (born March 4, 1932) is a Canadian retired sports broadcaster and author.
 In 1988, the Hockey Hall of Fame presented him with the Foster Hewitt Memorial Award, for his contributions to hockey broadcasting.
 In 2004, he was inducted into the Canadian Association of Broadcasters Hall of Fame.

 Broadcasting career

 Dick Irvin is a graduate of McGill University in Montreal, Quebec, where he obtained a Bachelor of Commerce degree from what is now the Desautels Faculty of Management.
 While attending university from 1951 to 1953, Irvin played for the varsity hockey team and worked part-time as an assistant to the equipment manager of the Montreal Canadiens, the team his father coached at the time.

 After several years in commerce, he turned to sports broadcasting, first as a media liaison for the Canadiens and then, starting in 1966, as a colour commentator on their radio and television broadcasts, alongside play-by-play announcer Danny Gallivan.
 Starting in 1980, former Red Wings and Canadiens player Mickey Redmond joined the pair.
 From the late 1970s through the early 1980s, he acted as both the colour commentator and studio host for Hockey Night in Canada (HNIC) telecasts from Montreal.
 This meant that he missed the beginnings and ends of periods as he moved from ice level to the broadcast booth and back.

 Gallivan often playfully addressed him as "Richard", even though his used name is a diminutive of Dickinson.
 After Gallivan's retirement in 1984, Irvin worked as the play-by-play announcer for Montreal regional games, as a secondary colour commentator, a "third man" in the broadcast booth, or even as a studio host in Montreal for national games.
 He also provided radio play-by-play commentary for Canadiens' games that were not on HNIC from 1976 until 1997 and was the radio play-by-play announcer for the Montreal Alouettes of the Canadian Football League for eight seasons.